by Susan Flantzer

 - Catalina (Catherine) of Aragon (1485 – 1536), married (1) Arthur, Prince of Wales, no children (2) Arthur’s younger brother King Henry VIII of England, had one surviving child Queen Mary I of England

 In 1496, 16-year-old Juana was betrothed to 18-year-old Philip of Austria, often called Philip of Habsburg or Philip the Handsome.
 He was the only son of Mary, Duchess of Burgundy in her own right, the ruler of a collection of states known as the Burgundian State, and Maximilian I, Holy Roman Emperor, Archduke of Austria.
-When Philip was four years old, his mother died in a riding accident, and Philip succeeded her as ruler of the Burgundian State which consisted of parts of the present-day Netherlands, Belgium, Luxembourg, France, and Germany.
+When Philip was four years old, his mother died in a riding accident, and Philip succeeded her as ruler of the Burgundian State consisting of parts of the present-day Netherlands, Belgium, Luxembourg, France, and Germany.

 Juana and Philip were married by proxy at the Palacio de los Vivero in Valladolid, Kingdom of Castile.
 On August 22, 1496, Juana began her journey to her new home.
 The wedding was formally celebrated on October 20, 1496, at the Collegiate Church of Saint Gummarus in the small town of Lier, now in Belgium, near the city of Antwerp.